COSI-Group/jobs/frontend/README.md

 ### How we will evaluate your exercise

 Besides the skills we listed on this repository root, for the exercise we look for three skills we believe a engineer should have: **code craftsmanship**, **attention to detail** and **team work**.

+**While there's no deadline to complete the exercise once you receive please bear in mind that the timebox for it should be no more than 4 hours.**

 ### **How to submit**